shortcut/sweden-coding-challenge-backend/README.md

 - Add details about trade-offs you have made
 - Add details about things and features you have skipped, or you would like to change if you have additional time for this project.

+## Handing over for review

+Please build the project in an open repository on GitHub and deliver the coding challenge via link to the repository.

 ## The Review

 During the review process we'll look at: